andrewtwin/ansible-role-install_nvidia_cuda/README.md

-Role Name
+install-nvidia-cuda
 =========

-Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on RHEL8 or RHEL9
+Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on:
+- RHEL8
+- RHEL9
+- Ubuntu 22.04
+- Ubuntu 24.04
+- Debian 12

+Other distros in these families may also work.

-Automates the instructions from
+Based on the instructions from:
 - https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/
 - https://docs.nvidia.com/cuda/cuda-installation-guide-linux/

 Requirements
 ------------

 See Nvidia docs for system requirements.
+Drivers and tool-kit can take up 10Gb+ on some systems.

 Role Variables
 --------------

-`driver_version` - Default "open-dkms".
-One of the dmks or precompiled-streams from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams
+- `driver_version` - Default `propriety`.
+  `open` for the latest open drivers.
+  `propriety` for the latst propriety drivers.
+   Or another value from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams.
+   Open drivers require a 'Turing' or newer Nvidia GPU.
+- `allow_autoremove` - Default `False`.
+Should be set to `True` if switching drivers

 Dependencies
 ------------